“Take my drum to England, hang it by the shore,

 This role continued because England wished it to be so! “

 The legend was further reinforced in 1897 with the publication of Sir Henry John Newbolt’s famous poem, ‘Drake’s Drum’, some lines from which are quoted at the head of this article.

 Drake’s Drum, arriving at Buckland Abbey from Plymouth City Museum, 1951

 The drum has been in the ownership of Drake’s descendants since the late 16th century.
 It was first mentioned at Buckland Abbey in an account of traveller George Lipscomb in 1799 and it was at Buckland in 1938 when it was rescued from the fire that beset the Abbey.
 It was acquired by Plymouth City Museum and Art Gallery from the family in the 1950s and returned to Buckland Abbey on loan.
-The drum has now been moved to The Box, in Plymouth, which opens in May 2020.
+The drum has now been moved to The Box, in Plymouth.
 Buckland Abbey is in the care of the National Trust.

 Published: 11th February 2020.